John Adams: Initial years

-After Jefferson's retirement from public life in 1809, Adams became more vocal.
+After Jefferson's retirement in 1809, Adams became more vocal.
 He published a three-year marathon of letters in the Boston Patriot newspaper, refuting line-by-line Hamilton's 1800 pamphlet.
 The initial piece was written shortly after his return from Peacefield and "had gathered dust for eight years."
 Adams had decided to shelve it over fears that it could negatively impact John Quincy should he ever seek office.
 Although Hamilton had died in 1804 in a duel with Aaron Burr, Adams felt the need to vindicate his character against his charges.
-With his son having broken from the Federalist Party and joined the Republicans, he felt he could safely do so without threatening his political career.
+With John Quincy having broken from the Federalist Party and joined the Republicans, he felt that he could safely do so without threatening his political career.
 Adams supported the War of 1812.
 Having worried over the rise of sectionalism, he celebrated the growth of a "national character" that accompanied it.
 Adams supported James Madison for reelection to the presidency in 1812.

-Daughter Abigail ("Nabby") was married to Representative William Stephens Smith, but she returned to her parents' home after the failure of the marriage; she died of breast cancer in 1813.
+Adams's daughter Abigail ("Nabby") was married to William Stephens Smith, but she returned to her parents' home after the failure of the marriage; she died of breast cancer in 1813.